 The Lawsuit Challenging Michigan No-Fault Insurance Reform

 Sinas Dramis Law Firm has filed a lawsuit on behalf of several plaintiffs to challenge these two specific provisions of the 2019 reforms.
 In this lawsuit, Andary et. al. v.
 USAA Casualty Insurance Company et. al, Sinas Dramis Law Firm represents three plaintiffs, including Ellen Andary, who was catastrophically injured in a motor vehicle accident in 2014, Philip Krueger, who was catastrophically injured in a motor vehicle accident in 1990, and the Eisenhower Center, a neurological rehabilitation center in Ann Arbor that is also where Krueger is currently a patient.
 The lawsuit has become commonly known as the “Andary lawsuit.”
-The lawsuit is currently pending in the Michigan Court of Appeals.
+The lawsuit is currently pending awaiting a decision from the Michigan Supreme Court.

 One of the most significant injustices addressed in the lawsuit is the unconstitutional retroactive application of these new payment limitations to individuals catastrophically injured in car accidents prior to the date the new law went into effect.
 The Andary family and the Krueger family bought insurance policies that allowed them to be reimbursed for all reasonably necessary attendant care services regardless of the identity of the attendant care provider and all reasonably necessary medical treatment regardless of any government-imposed fee schedule.
 Their right to these benefits vested as of the date of the respective accidents.
 Now the government is retroactively altering those rights in violation of the pre-existing contractual obligations between the injured individual and his or her insurance company.
 The lawsuit also includes challenges to the future applications of these two provisions on equal protection and due process grounds.